instaloader/instaloader/docs/cli-options.rst

 .. option:: --post-metadata-txt

    Template to write in txt file for each Post.
+See :ref:`metadata-text-files`.

 .. option:: --storyitem-metadata-txt

    Template to write in txt file for each StoryItem.
+See :ref:`metadata-text-files`.

 .. option:: --stories